danilodelucio/NukeDiffusion/README.md

 **v01.1**:
 - Simplified setup installation;
-- Added support for Linux and Mac OS;
 - CPU support;
 - Export buttons for Input Image and Input Mask;
 - "Input Format" button to adjust the image resolution.;